reddevill007/System-Design-Simplified/README.md

 Without a snapshot, queries could read:

-1. **Uncommitted data**: Changes made by transactions that haven't committed yet (dirty reads).
+1. **Uncommitted data**: Changes made by transactions that haven’t committed yet (dirty reads).
-2. **Inconsistent data**: Data that's being updated by other transactions while your query is running.
+2. **Inconsistent data**: Data that’s being updated by other transactions while your query is running.

 By using snapshots: